mskonline/MavAdvise/README.md

 ### Prerequisites

-You need to install the following list of software in your system
+You would need to install the following list of software in your system

 ```
 Java 7